Visiting Lotte World Tower and Got An Iced Caramel Macchiato!

 Instead, I purchased two Autobot emblems from Amazon and put them on each side of the car, and it became a Transformers Edition!
-I saved a couple thousand dollars and every kid in Korea points at my car thinking it is "Bumble Bee." (show picture of my car).
+I saved a couple thousand dollars and every kid in Korea points at my car thinking it is "Bumble Bee."

 I don't think Korean drivers know how to read numbers because they were driving way past 60 miles per hour.
 Little KIA 4 cylinder cars would speed past me as if they were on a race track.
 I was tempted to play their "race track" game, but I didn't want to get a speeding ticket.
 Plus, I would be using way more gas just to play a little "race track" game.
 But there was another reason why.